NOE0464/dsc-phase-1-project-v3/README.md

 -Finally we decided to fill the mossing values of the continuos data whith it's own **median** Median - is less sensitive to outliers than mean, preferred when the data distribution is skewed
 ### Part 3: Data Aggregation
--Now we have all relevant data to form a basis of our research **.groupby()** is used to find if their is a relationship in the dataframe -aggregation actually provides a better understanding  on what steps to take in the Aviation industry since it gives accurate continous data on the different aspects and relationships of the data.
+-this all relevant data to form a basis of our research **.groupby()** is used to find if their is a relationship in the dataframe -aggregation actually provides a better understanding  on what steps to take in the Aviation industry since it gives accurate continous data on the different aspects and relationships of the data.
 - To be precise we refer back to our **BusinessUnderstanding**